fretbuzz/mimir_snakemake_t2/README.md

+NOTE: I'll finish giving a run-down of how to run the code + some example data on 4/15.

 ## Mimir
 Mimir is an experimental apparatus designed to test the potential for anomaly-based data exfiltration detection in microservice-architecture applications.
 It creates a graphical representation of network communication and flags deviations from structural invariants.